premchander-revature/interviewquestions/Log4J_IS/Log4J_Int_spe.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- The layout layer of log4j architecture provides objects which are used to format logging information in different styles.
+- The layout  of log4j architecture provides objects which are used to format logging information in different styles.
 It provides support to appender objects before publishing logging information.
 - Layout objects play an important role in publishing logging information in a way that is human-readable and reusable.

 </blockquote>